mathewan10y/demo/README.md

 git pull --- is done in local repository ( in vs code) to pull the modified main branch after pr is merged the side branch is deleted git branch -d feature-readme --- deleted the branch

+# merge conflicts

+they occur when merging two branches(main and side) which have different code entered it can be resolved in the vs code editor